Stay updated!

 Let your adventure in Egypt begin!
 Book your Egypt group tour!

-Wadi Hitan, also known as the Valley of the Whales in Egypt, is a geological marvel and a paleontological site of global importance.
+Wadi Hitan, known as the Valley of the Whales in Egypt, is a geological marvel and a paleontological site of global importance.
 This extraordinary valley is renowned for its abundance of well-preserved fossils, particularly the remains of ancient whales that once roamed the Earth millions of years ago.
-Designated as a UNESCO World Heritage Site, the findings in this valley play a crucial role in understanding the ecological changes that have occurred over millions of years.
+As a UNESCO World Heritage Site, , Wadi Al-Hitan is one of the world’s most extraordinary fossil sites, emphasizing both its scientific importance and its dramatic desert landscape.

-In Wadi el Hitan there is also the Fossil and Climate Change Museum, which opened in 2016.
-The displays of fossils and information boards within this circular one-room museum do an excellent job of explaining the geological history, nature, and the role of climate change in this area.
+There is also the Fossil and Climate Change Museum, which opened in 2016.
+The displays of fossils and information boards within this circular one-room museum explain the geological history, nature, and the role of climate change in this area.
 The displays all surround the museum's crowning exhibit, an 18-meter long skeleton of a Basilosaurus Isis whale.

-The Valley of the Whales offers a remarkable glimpse into Earth's past, illustrating how whale skeletons came to be preserved in the desert.
-Millions of years ago, during the Eocene Epoch, this region was part of a vast shallow sea teeming with marine life.
+Millions of years ago, during the Eocene Epoch, Egypt's Western Desert was part of a vast shallow sea teeming with marine life.
 Ancient whales inhabited these waters, and as they succumbed to natural causes, their bodies settled into the sea floor, becoming part of the sedimentary layers.

 Over time, significant geological and environmental changes transformed this once-thriving marine ecosystem into the arid desert we see today.
 Tectonic activity shifted the Earth's plates, causing the sea to recede and ultimately leading to the exposure of the whale skeletons in the desert.
 As the climate became increasingly dry, the sedimentation that had preserved these remains solidified into rock.
 The combination of shifting landscapes and enduring aridity created the ideal conditions for preserving the fossilized remains in astonishing detail.